Making a claim for a service-related condition

 - fill out a separate Injury or disease details sheet for each one

-- check that a medical practitioner has provided a separate diagnosis for each condition and signed each separate sheet.
+- where possible, have your treating medical practitioner provide a separate diagnosis for each condition and sign each separate sheet.

 If you need to provide additional information that you didn’t include when you sent us your claim, you can contact us.
 Email us at primary.claims [at] dva.gov.au to find out more.Back to top